 The NLS course aims to provide the detailed knowledge and practical instruction in resuscitation of babies at birth.
 It is designed for all health workers, regardless of their discipline or status, who may be called upon to resuscitate a newborn baby.

-This course is for candidates who have attended ALS, EPALS, ILS, EPILS, NLS or ETC (European Trauma Course) provider courses and been recommended as having Instructor Potential (IP) by the course faculty.
-The course concentrates on teaching technical and non-technical skills, leading team-work, providing feedback, assessing knowledge, skills and attitudes.
+This course is for candidates who have attended ALS, EPALS, ILS, EPILS, NLS or ETC1 (European Trauma Course - is organised by the European Trauma Course Organisation (ETCO) ivzw (international non-profit organisation), of which the ERC is one of the four member organisations.) provider courses and been recommended as having Instructor Potential (IP) by the respective course faculty.
+The course concentrates on teaching non-technical skills, leading a simulated cardiac arrest scenario, teaching team-work, assessing knowledge, skills and attitudes, and providing effective feedback.

-The Educator Master Class trains selected Instructor Trainers or Medical Educators in the field of Resuscitation (e.g. resuscitation officers or members in a BLS training centre) to become Educator Candidates.
+The Educator Master Class trains selected Instructor Trainers or Medical Educators in the field of Resuscitation (e.g. resuscitation officers or members in a CPR training centre) to become an ERC Educator Candidates (EdC).

-A Refresher Seminar is a short modular skills training, organised for participants with prior experience in the Seminar topic.
+A Refresher Seminar is a short modular skills training, organised for the general public with prior experience in resuscitation, being an ERC provider or not topic.

-A Conversion Course is part of the conversion process of instructors who were trained by other organisations.
-It focuses on the educational aspects of the ERC courses and is instructed by ERC senior Instructor Trainers (ITs) chosen by the International Course Committee (ICC) chair of the relevant course type.
+A Transition Course is part of the conversion process of instructors who were trained by other organisations.
+It focuses on the educational aspects of the ERC courses and is instructed by ERC senior Instructor Trainers (ITs) chosen by the Science and Education Committee (SEC) of the relevant course type and Development Committee Education (DC-Edu) chair.

 NB: the European Trauma Course (ETC) - albeit supported by the ERC, registered in the ERC CoSy, the ERC being one of the founding fathers of the European Trauma Course Organisation (ETCO) and a member of the ETCO Board and General Assembly - is not an ERC course.
 The ETC is organised by the ETCO ivzw and may be subject to different rules than the ERC courses.
 For more information about the ETCO, check www.europeantraumacourse.org